openjdk/jdk/doc/building.md

 On Linux, BSD and AIX, it is possible to override where Java by default searches for runtime/JNI libraries.
 This can be useful in situations where there is a special shared directory for system JNI libraries.
-This setting can in turn be overriden at runtime by setting the `java.library.path` property.
+This setting can in turn be overridden at runtime by setting the `java.library.path` property.

   * `--with-jni-libpath=<path>` - Use the specified path as a default when searching for runtime libraries.